HL7/smart-app-launch/spec/index.md

 The profile defines a method through which an app requests authorization to access a FHIR resource, and then uses that authorization to retrieve the resource.
-Other HIPAA-mandated security mechanisms, such as end-user authentication, session time-out, security auditing, and accounting of disclosures, are outside the scope of this profile.
+Other security mechanisms, such as those mandated by HIPAA in the US (end-user authentication, session time-out, security auditing, and accounting of disclosures) are outside the scope of this profile.

 ## Support for "public" and "confidential" apps